ppak10-archives/node-template/README.md

-# react-app-template
+# node-template
-Minimum boilerplate template for front-end applications built with react
+Minimum boilerplate template for front-end applications built with node

 ## Getting Started
 1. Clone this repository and install the node dependecies with: